 - New England is in a unique and challenging position when it comes to energy.
-There is insufficient west to east natural gas pipeline capacity to meet demand on peak winter days for both natural gas-fired power generation and LDC heating load. - Increased reliance on natural gas for electricity generation - Retirement of alternate fuels - Increase demand for heating load due to population growth - On cold winter days, when the pipeline capacity of gas is insufficient to meet demand, there are two primary alternatives to compensate: - Fuel switching - Secure liquefied natural gas (LNG) deliveries - > Two initiatives on the Electric side in place to ensure energy adequacy this winter - IEP First of two years - Last year of the Mystic COS - Operations at SJLNG are primed and ready for this winter, tanks are full, inventory will be available for customers that have pre-arranged for supply
+There is insufficient west to east natural gas pipeline capacity to meet demand on peak winter days for both natural gas-fired power generation and LDC heating load. - Increased reliance on natural gas for electricity generation - Retirement of alternate fuels - Increase demand for heating load due to population growth - > On cold winter days, when the pipeline capacity of gas is insufficient to meet demand, there are two primary alternatives to compensate: - Fuel switching - Secure liquefied natural gas (LNG) deliveries - Operations at SJLNG are primed and ready for this winter, tanks are full, inventory will be available for customers that have pre-arranged for supply